Franz Schubert: Last years and masterworks

 The works of his last two years reveal a composer entering a new professional and compositional stage.
 Although parts of Schubert's personality were influenced by his friends, he nurtured an intensely personal dimension in solitude; it was out of this dimension that he wrote his greatest music.
 The death of Beethoven affected Schubert deeply, and may have motivated Schubert to reach new artistic peaks.
 In 1827, Schubert wrote the song cycle Winterreise (D. 911), the Fantasy in C major for violin and piano (D. 934, first published as op. post.
-159), the Impromptus for piano, and the two piano trios (the first in B-flat major (D. 898), and the second in E-flat major, (D. 929); in 1828 the cantata Mirjams Siegesgesang (Victory Song of Miriam, D 942) on a text by Franz Grillparzer, the Mass in E-flat major (D. 950), the Tantum Ergo (D. 962) in the same key, the String Quintet in C major (D. 956), the second "Benedictus" to the Mass in C major (D. 961), the three final piano sonatas (D. 958, D. 959, and D. 960), and the collection 13 Lieder nach Gedichten von Rellstab und Heine for voice and piano, also known as Schwanengesang (Swan-song, D. 957).
-(This collection – which includes settings of words by Heinrich Heine, Ludwig Rellstab, and Johann Gabriel Seidl – is not a true song cycle like Die schöne Müllerin or Winterreise.)
-The Great C major symphony is dated 1828, but Schubert scholars believe that this symphony was largely written in 1825–1826 (being referred to while he was on holiday at Gastein in 1825—that work, once considered lost, is now generally seen as an early stage of his C major symphony) and was revised for prospective performance in 1828.
+159), the Impromptus (D. 899 and D. 935, two sets of four pieces in which the latter was published posthumously) for piano, and the two piano trios (the first in B♭ major (D. 898), and the second in E♭ major, (D. 929); in 1828 the cantata Mirjams Siegesgesang (Victory Song of Miriam, D. 942) on a text by Franz Grillparzer, the Mass in E♭ major (D. 950), the Tantum Ergo (D. 962) in the same key, the String Quintet in C major (D. 956), the second "Benedictus" to the Mass in C major (D. 961), the three final piano sonatas (D. 958, D. 959, and D. 960), and the collection 13 Lieder nach Gedichten von Rellstab und Heine for voice and piano, also known as Schwanengesang (Swan-song, D. 957).
+(This collection – which includes settings of words by Heinrich Heine, Ludwig Rellstab, and Johann Gabriel Seidl — is not a true song cycle like Die schöne Müllerin or Winterreise, as its songs were collected posthumously – Schubert might not have intended it as a song cycle.)
+The Great C major symphony is dated 1828, but Schubert scholars believe that it was largely written in 1825–1826 (being referred to while he was on holiday at Gastein in 1825—that work, once considered lost, is now generally seen as an early stage of his C major symphony) and was revised for prospective performance in 1828.
 The orchestra of the Gesellschaft reportedly read through the symphony at a rehearsal, but never scheduled a public performance of it.
 The reasons continue to be unknown, although the difficulty of the symphony is a possible explanation.
-In the last weeks of his life, he began to sketch three movements for a new Symphony in D major (D 936A); In this work, he anticipates Gustav Mahler's use of folksong-like harmonics and bare soundscapes.
+In the last weeks of his life, he began to sketch three movements for a new Symphony in D major (D. 936A); In this work, he anticipates Gustav Mahler's use of folksong-like harmonics and bare soundscapes.
 Schubert expressed the wish, were he to survive his final illness, to further develop his knowledge of harmony and counterpoint, and had actually made appointments for lessons with the counterpoint master Simon Sechter.

 On 26 March 1828, the anniversary of Beethoven's death, Schubert gave, for the only time in his career, a public concert of his own works.
 The concert was a success popularly and financially, although it was overshadowed by Niccolò Paganini's first appearances in Vienna shortly after.